-The Research Method
+5. The Research Method

 The research work made use of secondary data obtained from the financial report of the firm.
 It also made use of personal interview selectively conducted.
 The study covered a period of 2001 to 2010.
 The simple linear regression was used and the f-statistic and Mackinnon, one field, p. value was used for the test; the correlation coefficient and the coefficient of determination were also used for the study.
-The study is an attempt to measure the effect of the capital structure of the firm on earning.
-The Earning of the firm is the total earning after tax of the firm for the period covered.
+The study is an attempt to measure the effect of the capital structure of the firm on dividend.
+The dividend of the firm is the total earning after tax of the firm paid to shareholder in form of return from time to time for the period covered and under study.

-Model Specification
+6. Model Specification

-Earning=f (equity, debt)
+Dividend = f (equity, debt)

-Earning= $a_0 + a_1$ equity $+a_2$ debt + C
+Dividend = $a_0 + a_1$ equity $+a_2$ debt + C